 A registry wedding can also be held at select courthouses throughout Queensland.
 Contact a magistrates court directly to see if they have this service available.

 Planning your ceremony

-At your first meeting with us, a wedding registry coordinator will get you to:
+At your first meeting with us, our experienced celebrant team will help you to:

 - show your original proof of ID and eligibility documents

 - tell us if you have any special requirements (e.g. wheelchair access).

 Pets are not allowed on our premises, but we want people with disability to be able to safely participate in your special occasion at our venue.
 This means qualified assistance animals are welcome to accompany you or a guest at your wedding.
 Please let us know in advance so we can be prepared to welcome any assistance animal(s) celebrating with you.

 This online service allows you to choose the date and time of your interview.

 You will be asked to give your name, email and mobile number to book your interview, and you will get an email to confirm your interview appointment.
 The email will also allow you to easily reschedule or cancel your booking, if necessary.